gcanti/io-ts/README.md

 Note that the type annotation isn't needed, TypeScript infers the type automatically based on a schema.

-Static types can be extracted from runtime types using the `TypeOf` operator
+Static types can be extracted from codecs using the `TypeOf` operator

 ```ts
 type Person = t.TypeOf<typeof Person>